Show All Answers

 Yes, in accordance with Act 247 Pennsylvania Municipality Code and Municipal Ordinances.
 Again, see the Luzerne County Planning Commission for details.

 Get some cheap cat litter, (something that is clay best works best).
 Open paint can and pour cat litter into can, (just enough to absorb the paint), leave uncovered out to dry.
 Once paint has hardened or solidified, place container out with your regular garbage.
 Place the lid in your regular garbage.
 We do not recommend putting out more than three containers at one time.

 The county will not be holding an electronics recycling event again, however, we urge everyone to contact your local municipality and encourage them to consider holding a collection for their residents.
 Every town has received correspondence from the county on what needs to be done to hold a collection for their residents.

-Luzerne County Recycling Office will be conducting a tire collection in the Fall.
-Please check back
+Luzerne County Recycling Office will be conducting a tire collection in October.

 All phone calls were returned by the office.
 Below are a few reasons why you did not receive a return call?

 The Luzerne County Recycling Office is not a hauling company but an office